Call for the Best Deals : 0800 098 8877

 Can I use natural methods around pets and children?

-Vinegar, coffee grounds, and cinnamon are generally low risk.
-Handle borax with care: wear gloves and keep baits inaccessible.
+Vinegar, coffee grounds, and cinnamon are low risk.
+Handle borax with care by wearing gloves during preparation.
+Keep all borax baits out of reach of children and animals.

 Why do ants keep coming back?